-Given these circumstances, we strongly recommend foreign investors seek early professional advice to navigate through the process of investing in Australia, even if they have successfully invested previously.
+In these circumstances, we recommend investors seek early professional advice to navigate through the process of investing into Australia.

-We hope you find this summary of the key aspects of the recent changes to the regulation of foreign investment in Australia useful.
-Please contact one of the advisers listed if you have any questions about this.
+Following is our summary of the key aspects of the recent changes to the regulation of foreign investment in Australia.
+We hope you find this useful.
+If you have any questions, please contact your usual Norton Rose Fulbright adviser, or one of the team members listed at the back of this publication.

-Amount of foreign direct investment in Australia as at 2014.
-Source: Foreign Investment Reforms Factsheet: Foreign investment in Australia, Australian Government.
+\Amount of foreign direct investment in Australia as at 2014.
+Source: Foreign Investment Reformer Factsheet: Foreign investment in Australia, Australian Government.